ZZP12/CS7280_Network_Science/M4L10_Social_Influence_and_Other_Network_Contagion_Phenomena/M4L10_Social_Influence_and_Other_Network_Contagion_Phenomena.md

 Initially, the only active nodes are the sources of the cascade.

-Each node v has a threshold θ_v.
-The Linear Threshold model assumes that a node v becomes active if the cumulative input from active neighbors of v is **greater** than the threshold θ_v:
+Each node v has a threshold $θ_v$.
+The Linear Threshold model assumes that a node v becomes active if the cumulative input from active neighbors of v is **greater** than the threshold $θ_v$:

 ![M4L10_01](imgs/M4L10_01.png)

 **Note that nodes can only switch from inactive to active once.**

-The Linear Threshold model is appropriate in diffusion phenomena when the **”critical mass”**theory of social influence applies.
+The Linear Threshold model is appropriate in diffusion phenomena when the **”critical mass”** theory of social influence applies.

 An important question is: if we only activate a certain node v_0, which are the nodes that will eventually become active?
 These nodes define the “activation cascade” of v_0.
 Note that this cascade may cover the whole network, may include only v_0, or it may be somewhere in between.
 Of course, the cascade of v_0 includes nodes that are reachable from v_0.